handsontable/handsontable/docs/content/guides/columns/column-filter.md

 id: 3xxlonuv
 title: Column filter
 metaTitle: Column filter - JavaScript Data Grid | Handsontable
-description: Filter your data by values or based on a set of criteria.
+description: Filter your data by values or by a set of conditions.
 permalink: /column-filter
 canonicalUrl: /column-filter
 tags: